Frankie-666/shape-shifter/README.md

 # &lt;shape-shifter&gt;

-shape-shifter is a all-in-one icon element that can morph into different shapes.
+shape-shifter is an all-in-one icon element that can morph into different shapes.
 Pretty cool for animated icons but works for static icons, too!

 > Maintained by **Martin Kleinschrodt** (https://github.com/maklesoft).